ibrugnolli/panw_pa_rn_meraki_integration/README.md

 # panw_pa_rn_meraki_integration
-Python code to automate the creation of the Palo Alto Prisma Accesss remote network integration with Meraki MX devices
+Python codes to automate the creation of the Palo Alto Prisma Accesss remote network integration with Meraki MX devices

 ## Overview